CliMA/Oceananigans.jl/docs/src/model_setup/turbulent_diffusivity_closures_and_les_models.md

 no parameters are required although they may be specified.
 By default, the background viscosity and diffusivity are assumed to be the molecular values for seawater.
 For more details see [`AnisotropicMinimumDissipation`](@ref).

-## Convective Adjustement Vertical Diffusivity--Viscosity
+## Convective Adjustment Vertical Diffusivity--Viscosity

-To use the a convective adjustement scheme that applies enhanced values for vertical diffusivity ``\kappa_z`` and/or vicosity ``\nu_z`` anytime and anywhere the background stratification becomes unstable.
+To use the a convective adjustment scheme that applies enhanced values for vertical diffusivity ``\kappa_z`` and/or viscosity ``\nu_z``, anytime and anywhere the background stratification becomes unstable.

 ```jldoctest
 julia> using Oceananigans